 As an architect he has developed a new model of parish and of seminary based on the new aesthetic that features stained glass windows created by him.
 There are examples in Spain, Italy, Nicaragua, United States, Finland, Dominican Republic, and some Asian and African countries.
 In this regard, the Domus Galileae has a particular preeminent place.

-During these years, Kiko Argüello has developed for the Neocatechumenal Way a musical facet.
+During these years, Kiko Argüello has developed for the Neocatechumenal Way a musical image.
 Since he went to the shanty towns of Palomeras Altas with a bible and a guitar, he composed more than 300 songs which are compiled in the collection called “RESUCITÓ, songs for the neocatechumenal communites”.
 Many are presently sung in numerous parished around the world and others have been sung on many occasions in the presence of various Popes.
 For them, Kiko has devised musical accompaniments using a great number of instruments.

-Kiko Argüello is also the author of two books: in 2012 published “The Kerigma: in the shantytown with the poor” and in 2016 “Annotations.
+Kiko Argüello is also the author of two books: he published in 2012 “The Kerigma: in the shantytown with the poor” and in 2016 “Annotations.
 1988-2014 ”.